WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### What would you like to work on next week?

 * I think we get to discuss this in our meeting this week -- there seems to be a lot!
+  * KW: SO FUN!
+  * Tasks for me:
+    * Brainstorm papers that I wish could be written.
+    * Think about _who_ can work with you on them as co-authors.
+  * Tasks for IKG:
+    * Review job description
+    * Identify core values for the role.
+      See "list of values" at https://daretolead.brenebrown.com/workbook-art-pics-glossary

 #### Where do you need help from Kirstie?